ERA-Solver: Error-Robust Adams Solver for Fast Sampling of Diffusion Probabilistic Models: Conclusion

 \section{Conclusion}

 In this paper, we propose an error-robust Adams solver (ERA-Solver) that consists of a predictor and a corrector.
-We leverage the Lagrange interpolation function to perform the predictor, and further propose an error measure for the sampling process and an error-robust strategy to enhance the predictor.
-Experiments demonstrate that ERA-Solver achieves better generation quality on LSUN-Church and LSUN-Bedroom datasets at all NFEs.
-Our ERA-Solver might be misused with powerful diffusion models \cite{stabledif,diffusionclip} to generate adverse fake content.
-We will restrict the usage of our solver and share it with the fake detection community.
+We leverage the Lagrange interpolation function to perform the predictor and further propose an error measure for the sampling process and an error-robust strategy to enhance the predictor.
+Experiments demonstrate that ERA-Solver achieves better generation quality on various datasets and pretrained diffusion models at few NFEs.